The 2018 Auburn, CA Veterans Day Parade

 An Auburn community event since 1919.

-and we are please to announce that this year's Grand Marshall is Ralph Roper,
+and we are pleased to announce that this year's Grand Marshall, posthumously is

-The Parade will begin at 10:50 A.M. at the corner of Lincoln Way and Cleveland Street and will proceed down Lincoln Way.
-The parade will pause at the Central Square at 11:00 A.M..
+The Parade will begin at 10:50am at the corner of Lincoln Way and Cleveland Street and will proceed down Lincoln Way.
+The parade will pause at the Central Square at 11:00am.
 There will be a brief patriotic ceremony with the release of doves, followed by a fly-over (weather permitting), a three volley rifle salute followed by TAPS.
-The parade will resume onto High Street and end at the National Guard Armory in the Gold Country Fairgrounds.
+The parade will resume onto High Street and end at the Gold Country Fairgrounds.

 There will be rides provided to veterans who wish to be in the parade but cannot walk that distance.
 For more information contact: Parade Director Roberta McGuinn,

-The Complementary Luncheon (hot dogs, chips, cookies, soft drinks) will be served at the end of the parade route at the Maurine Dobbas Placer Hall.
+The Complementary Luncheon (hot dogs, chips, cookies, soft drinks) will be served at the end of the parade route at the Armory Hall.
 All participants and spectators are invited to attend.

 The "Proud To Be An American"celebration and ceremony will be held following the luncheon.
 There will be music, singing and exhibitions.